 As you can see the data from research on domestic violence or domestic abuse is alarming and it is heartbreaking to see that so many lives, relationships, and families could have been saved and kept together, had the perpetrators recognized the need for anger management, had the victims or targets sought help for acquisition of conflict resolution skills, or had the bystanders or other family advised them accordingly.
 From my clinical experience, I observed in my private practice, different types of domestic abuse with regards to frequency and the form.
 Domestic abuse in actual fact happens because both the perpetrator and the victim do not know how to contain the highly volatile situation at home and the referee is absent.
 In this regard, the perpetrator who is highly aggressive needs anger management, and the victim needs to acquire good conflict resolution skills, firm anger management skills in order to help the other partner whose anger is ignitable and very good communications skills in order to persuade the highly aggressive partner to go for anger management or relationship counselling.
 To put it briefly, domestic abuse can be co-created and this is because we cannot stop our own anger or we don’t know how to support someone with outbursts of anger.
 Whether the highly abusive outbursts of anger involve situations during which the conflict gets out of hand and could be unintentional or whether it involves domestic abuse that is deliberate both of these types of abusive anger or violence are good candidates for anger management.
 Still, one of the most volatile and destructive type of domestic abuse I observed in my private practice, is domestic abuse in which both partners are highly violent and abusive relationships in which one of the two partners forcefully secretly or openly resists to the control of the other perpetrator.

-The most common outcomes of the domestic violence are overwhelming and it varies from onset of a number of different anxiety disorders, depressions, loss of confidence, psychosomatic issues and this would also include the children who might not be directly involved in the violence but view it and who will suffer in silence to detention in the custody, unnecessary criminal record, separation and costly divorce that could be lifetime damaging the whole family.
-Having said that, it does not have to end like this and the relationship or the integrity of the family can be saved providing that the perpetrator, the victim or the couple will consider booking for anger management session to solve this out.
+The impact of the domestic violence on the mental health of the persons is overwhelming and it can range from onset of a number of different anxiety disorders, depressions, loss of confidence, psychosomatic issues.
+The domestic violence has a rippling effect and it will affect also children who might not be directly involved but observe the abuse in the pain, fear and silence.
+The anger management issues and domestic violence can lead to detention in the custody, unnecessary criminal record, separation and costly divorce that could cause a lifetime damage to the whole family.
+It unwanted impact of the anger management issues and domestic violence can be prevented and the relationship or the integrity of the family can be saved providing that the perpetrator, the victim or the couple will consider booking for anger management session to solve this out.